geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 ---
 # Er, what the heck is 'PID literacy'?!
 Level of authority of to assert exists only as far as scholars' PID literacy!
-What is a PID literate scholar?
+What does a PID literate scholar look like?

 "PID literate scholar might display the following competencies: